msalemor/ai-apps-blocks/README.md

 ## Application architecture fundamentals

 Writing an AI-infused application is no different than planning a regular application.
-You need to consider the usual layers like validation, scalability, resiliency, data access, security, etc. Since OpenAI are REST endpoint, particularly feeling comfortable with the following concepts is important.
+You need to consider the usual layers like validation, scalability, resiliency, data access, security, etc. Since OpenAI are REST endpoints, particularly feeling comfortable with the following concepts is important:

 -	Making REST requests (POST)
 -	Configuring HttpClient
 -	Configuring retry logic
+-	Using SDKs and orchestrators

 ## SDKs and Orchestrators

 Though making a GPT call is as simple as making a REST call.
-SDKs and orchestrators can help to speed up the development process and add features.
-There are many SDKs and orchestrators including:
+SDKs and orchestrators can help to speed up the development process.
+There are many SDKs and orchestrators including for different languages:

 -	OpenAI SDK
 -	LangChain